George-20m/Dr.YoussefSenousy_Laps/README.md

-# Senousy Assignment

-This repository contains the coursework for four cloud computing labs.
-The labs progress from virtualization and distributed systems foundations to container orchestration and microservices, with each folder containing the implementation files, screenshots, and a written report.

 ## Lap 1 Overview

 Lap 1 explores cloud virtualization and data center architecture by comparing virtual machines and containers, examining AWS infrastructure concepts, and observing tail latency behavior in a simple distributed web application.